NaoCraftLab/foggypalegarden/README.md

 ## 🚀 Plans

-- [x] Add fog to the Pale Garden
+✅ Add fog to the Pale Garden<br/>
-- [x] Add configurations
+✅ Add configurations<br/>
-- [ ] Disable fog based on game mode
+✅ Apply fog conditions depending on player’s current dimension<br/>
-- [ ] Apply fog conditions depending on player’s current dimension
+🚀 Disable fog based on game mode<br/>
-- [ ] Apply fog conditions based on biome temperature
+🚀 Apply fog conditions based on biome temperature<br/>
-- [ ] Control the shape of fog
+🚀 Control the shape of fog<br/>
-- [ ] (After the Winter Drop release) Port to NeoForge
+🚀 (After the Winter Drop release) Port to NeoForge<br/>
-- [ ] (After the Winter Drop release) Add visual configuration
+🚀 (After the Winter Drop release) Add visual configuration<br/>
-- [ ] Port to previous game versions and add support for mods backporting the Pale Garden
+🚀 Port to previous game versions and add support for mods backporting the Pale Garden ❓Could there be support for Iris Shaders?

 ## 🤗 Modpacks